petebunting/Sfm/README.rst

 - This performs feature detection, relative orientation, orienation with GNSS and sparse cloud generation

 - outputs the orientation results as .txt files and the sparse cloud

+**dense_cloud.sh**

+- Processes dense cloud using the PIMs-based algorithms, ortho-mosaic, point-cloud and georefs everything

 **MaltBatch.py**